takashi1kun/reddit-award-calculator/README.md

 # reddit-award-calculator

-Calculator to calculate various things about reddit post with awardsf
+Calculator to calculate various things about reddit post with awards.